CUSTOM LEATHERTOGS 'B'

 reproduction.
 Until now.
 Behold a new Lost Worlds benchmark.
 The cavalry tunic-like double breasted front is a visual stunner.
 Possibly copied by Buco for its J31 as the few extant Leathertogs date to the 1940s, but the history is unknown -- these were working motorcycle jackets, not collectables.
-Earlier period photos show aviators, racers and police in short double-breasted
+WW1 period photos show aviators, racers and police in short double-breasted